 I just came back from a short stay in the Midland region, south of Georgian Bay in Ontario.
 As our cottage was located not far from Awenda Provincial Park, I took the opportunity to explore the park and hike some of its trails!

 In fact, it has become a bit of a tradition for my sister-in-law Mireille and me.
 Every year we try to find a provincial park near where we vacation, and we explore it as much as possible.
-Last year we hiked a few trails in Mashkinonje Provincial Park in West Nipissing; this year it’s the turn of another park with an aboriginal name, Awenda Provincial Park.
+Last year we hiked a few trails in Mashkinonje Provincial Park in West Nipissing; this year it’s the turn of another park with an Indigenous name, Awenda Provincial Park.

-Awenda means “word of a man binds him” in the language of the Wendats.
+Awenda means “the word of a man binds him” in the language of the Wendats.
 This name was given to the provincial park to honor the Wendats who lived in the region for hundreds of years.
 Archaeological research in the park has even revealed traces of human presence dating back more than 10,000 years.

 Beaver Pond Trail